EEN421/EEN421.github.io/_posts/End-of-Life-Report-GraphAPI-Example.md

+🧰 Intro – The Forgotten Devices Lurking in Your Network

+Every SOC has a few skeletons in the closet — that dusty Windows Server still running the payroll app, or that vendor workstation quietly humming along on Windows 10 1909.
+They work, sure… but they’re way past their prime. 🧟‍♂️

+When hardware or software hits End-of-Life (EoL), the vendor stops sending love letters in the form of patches, firmware updates, and security fixes.
+That means the next exploit doesn’t need zero-day wizardry — it just needs your old box that’s never seen a patch since 2022. 💀

+So, in true DevSecOpsDad fashion, we’re automating the cleanup. 🧑‍💻 In this post, we’ll use PowerShell and the Microsoft Graph API to hunt down unsupported devices hiding in Defender’s Threat & Vulnerability Management tables.
+With one script, we’ll pull real-time EoL data, drop it into a tidy CSV, and hand your security or compliance team an instant report card of what’s aging out across the environment.

-💡 Why Identifying End-of-Life Systems Matters
+⚙️ Why Identifying End-of-Life Systems Matters (and What You Can Do About It)

-In cybersecurity, “end-of-life” (EoL) doesn’t just mean old — it means unprotected.
+In cybersecurity, “end-of-life” doesn’t just mean old — it means unprotected.
-When hardware or software reaches its end-of-support date, vendors stop shipping security patches, firmware updates, and compatibility fixes.
-Those aging components quickly become soft targets for attackers looking for unpatched vulnerabilities or misconfigurations that can provide an easy foothold into the network.
+When hardware or software reaches its end-of-support date, vendors stop delivering security patches, firmware updates, and compatibility fixes.
+Those forgotten assets quickly turn into easy footholds for attackers looking for unpatched vulnerabilities or outdated agents to exploit. 🧟‍♂️

-From a defender’s standpoint, the business impact of ignoring EoL assets is threefold:
+From a defender’s standpoint, ignoring EoL assets creates a ripple effect across security, compliance, and operations:

-Exposure: Unpatched legacy systems are common entry points for ransomware and lateral movement.
+Exposure: Legacy systems are prime entry points for ransomware, privilege escalation, and lateral movement.

-Compliance Risk: Frameworks like CIS, NIST CSF, and ISO 27001 require lifecycle management of software and hardware; auditors routinely flag unsupported OS versions or firmware.
+Compliance Risk: Frameworks like NIST CSF, CIS v8, and ISO 27001 require active lifecycle management.
+Unsupported OS versions and firmware are frequent audit findings.

-Operational Overhead: Unsupported software can break integrations, limit telemetry, and complicate patch automation, creating blind spots in security monitoring.
+Operational Blind Spots: Unsupported software can break telemetry and patch automation, leaving you flying blind in key parts of your environment.

-Here’s a clear, end-to-end walkthrough of what your **EOL Stuff Automated.ps1** script is doing, plus ideas for other handy automations you can bolt onto the same Microsoft Graph pipeline.
+That’s where automation comes in.
+With a little PowerShell and Microsoft Graph, you can continuously surface EoL assets and feed them directly into your existing security and IT workflows.

+🧩 Practical Use Cases for EoL Automation

+Attack Surface Reduction – Automatically identify and quarantine devices running out-of-support software before adversaries find them.

+Compliance Evidence – Generate on-demand audit reports proving lifecycle management and patch governance are in place.

+Patch & Lifecycle Management – Feed EoL findings into Intune, CMDBs, or ServiceNow to trigger upgrades or decommission tasks.

+Executive Metrics – Track “% of assets within support lifecycle” as a measurable cyber hygiene KPI.

+Defender XDR Integration – Correlate EoL devices with incidents in Microsoft Sentinel to prioritize the riskiest exposures.

 # How the script works (step-by-step)